Intimacy Coordinator?

 Industry Change

-We have seen challenging contents impact on performers, crew and productions and consumers.
-Having a Mental Health Coordinator on your production puts Mental Health considerations at the forefront and can relieve production of the burden.
+A Mental Health Coordinator on your production puts Mental Health considerations at the forefront and offers tailored support like first-aid.

 What is a Intimacy Coordinator ?